CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

    at runtime.
 2. A stage to install runtime dependencies and copy dependencies from the previous stage.
    Runtime dependencies are typically lighter than build-time dependencies.
-3. A stage extending the runtime stage with development dependencies.
+3. A stage to create the user.
-   These dependencies and utilities (e.g., vim, pretty shell, SSH server, etc.) are not needed at runtime but are useful when developing in the container.

-The two last stages can be built without a user (the user will be root), or extended to include a user (specified in your `.env` file later).
 This is done in the `Dockerfile-user` file.

 ### Details on the Docker Compose files